vijay-infosec/rogue-switch-Device-detection-LAN/Implementation/attack_scenarios.md

-# Attack Scenarios (Rogue Switch as the Enabler, Not the Attacker)
+# Attack Scenarios (Rogue Switch as Enabler, Not Attacker)

-A rogue switch is an unauthorized extension of the LAN that allows attackers to bypass port-level controls and hide multiple devices behind a single uplink.
-The attacks originate from the device connected behind the rogue switch, but the switch enables them to propagate deeper into the network.
+A rogue switch is an unauthorized extension of the LAN.
+It allows multiple downstream devices to enter the network through a single uplink, bypassing port-level controls.
+The malicious activity originates from the attacker’s device behind the rogue switch, while the switch enables that activity to propagate.

 ---

-### 1. ARP Spoofing via Rogue Switch Uplink
+## 1. ARP Spoofing via Rogue Switch Path
-The downstream attacker uses the rogue switch to inject forged ARP replies.
+The attacker uses the rogue switch uplink to inject forged ARP replies.
+The switch masks the attacker by forwarding all traffic through one interface.
-Because multiple devices sit behind one port, the legitimate switch cannot enforce normal per-port security.

-Key observations:
+### Indicators Linked to Rogue Switch Activity
-- Unsolicited ARP replies entering through the rogue switch uplink
+- Unsolicited ARP replies inbound on the same uplink
-- Gateway and host MAC entries overwritten
-- Traffic redirected through the attacker behind the switch
+- IP–MAC inconsistencies associated with one interface
+- DAI violation logs repeatedly triggered by uplink traffic

 ---

-### 2. STP Manipulation by Unauthorized Switch
+## 2. STP Manipulation by Unauthorized Switch
-Only a switch can send BPDUs.
-The attacker introduces a rogue switch configured to send superior BPDUs, attempting to reposition itself within the spanning-tree topology.

-Key observations:
+The rogue switch participates in STP and sends superior BPDUs to influence the network topology.
+This is the only attack where the switch itself generates malicious control traffic.

+### Indicators Linked to Rogue Switch Activity
-- Superior BPDUs arriving from an unauthorized switch
+- Superior BPDUs arriving from an unexpected switch
-- Sudden changes in root ID or priority
+- Root MAC or priority changing unexpectedly
-- Uplink entering root-inconsistent state (Root Guard trigger)
+- Port entering root-inconsistent state (Root Guard activation)

 ---

-### 3. MAC Flooding Generated Behind the Rogue Switch
+## 3. MAC Flooding Triggered Behind the Rogue Switch
-The attacker floods the network with fabricated MAC addresses through the rogue switch.
-The switch amplifies the attack by funneling many addresses into a single uplink.

-Key observations:
+The attacker behind the switch generates a large number of spoofed MAC addresses.
+The rogue switch forwards them into the legitimate switch, overwhelming its CAM table.

+### Indicators Linked to Rogue Switch Activity
-- Excessive MAC learning on one interface
+- Excessive MAC learning on a single interface
 - CAM table saturation
-- Switch fallback to broadcast behavior
+- Port security violations tied to the uplink